Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 58 hits with eight doubles, two triples, 15 home runs, 24 walks and 38 RBI.
-He's also stolen seven bases.
+- Ohtani has put up 58 hits with eight doubles, two triples, 15 home runs and 25 walks.
+He has driven in 38 runs with seven stolen bases.

 Ohtani Recent Games